 Did you know that the ACT is accepted by all four-year colleges?
 And that more students now end up taking the ACT than the SAT?
-With the test growing more and more popular each year, it’s smart to get a handle on what schools are toughest on applicants’ ACT scores.
+With the test growing more and more popular each year, it’s smart to get a handle on what schools are toughest when it comes to applicants’ ACT scores.

 We'll also talk about what these rankings actually mean: are these schools the best you can attend?
 Are they the most competitive?
 What if your ACT scores are below the listed averages?

 Read on to find out the answers to these questions (and more)!

 Below you'll find a chart of schools with students who have the highest average ACT scores.